srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/Create a Linux Virtual machine in Azure.md

 ## Estimated timing: 30 minutes

-**Note**: Take time during this walk-through to click and read the Informational icons.

 ### Task 1: Create the virtual machine

-In this task, we will create a Windows Server 2019 Datacenter - Gen2 virtual machine.
+In this task, we will create a **Ubuntu Server 20.04 LTS** virtual machine.

 1. On Azure Portal page, in Search resources, services and docs (G+/) box at the top of the portal, enter **Virtual machines (1)**, and then select **Virtual machines (2)** under services.